Bulgarian Food: The Ultimate Guide To The Most Delicious Food You’ve Never Tried

 Everyone, who passed through Bulgarian lands, left their mark in people’s lives, including the food they brought to the table.

-To make things even more interesting, there are regional dishes, which can only be found in one region of the country and nowhere else, but they’re so good, that it’s absolutely worth the effort of getting there – even to just try the local specialty.
+To make things even more interesting, there are regional dishes, which can only be found in one region of the country and nowhere else, but they’re so good, that it’s absolutely worth the effort of getting there – even to just try the local speciality.

 Every people and minority, forming today’s Bulgarian nation, has brought their own traditions and special ways of preparing the food, adding an amazing combination of spices, colours and flavours.